The sine-Gordon model from coupled condensates: a Generalized Hydrodynamics viewpoint: The sine Gordon model

 One can already grasp the basics from the mass spectrum depicted in Fig. \ref{Fig_1}: the classical limit is achieved for small interactions $g$, when the discrete quantum spectrum is well-approximated as a continuum.
 Furthermore, the energy of two consecutive breathers should be indistinguishable on the energy scale determined by the inverse temperature $\beta$, i.e. one asks $\beta [\epsilon_{n+1;\q}(\theta)-\epsilon_{n;\q}(\theta)]\ll 1$, resulting in the two conditions \be \frac{g^2}{8\pi}\ll1 \text{and} \beta mc^2\cosh\theta\ll 1\, , \ee where we also used that the quantum soliton mass becomes the classical one in the limit.
 In this regime, it holds the correspondence $s\leftrightarrow n$ between the quantum breathers' index $n$ and the classical spectral parameter $s$.
 With this rescaling, and at fixed rapidities, the quantum scattering shift becomes the classical one upon taking $g$ small \cite{Koch2023}.

 At large rapidities, Eq. \eqref{eq_semiclassic} cannot be fulfilled, making quantum effects important in the UV limit or equivalently at short distances $\ell_\text{UV}\lesssim \beta c$.
 However, realistic experiments have a finite resolution and effectively put a cap on the minimum length that can be probed, possibly preventing access to the deep UV limit.
 It remains to be seen if the UV part of the spectrum may affect finite-momentum excitations when considering thermodynamics, but this is not the case: the scattering shift between an excitation with small rapidity and another in the UV part of the spectrum decays as $\sim 1/\cosh\Delta\theta\sim 1/\cosh\theta\lesssim \beta m c^2$, hence the UV part of the spectrum decouples from the rest.
 In practice, when is the semiclassical approximation valid?

-To answer this question, in Fig. \ref{Fig_1} we compare $\langle 1-\cos\phi\rangle$ \eqref{eq_HF} in the quantum and classical regimes, for different temperatures and interactions, see also Appendix \ref{app_quantum_TBA} for the quantum formula.
+To answer this question, in Fig. \ref{Fig_1} (bottom) we compare $\langle 1-\cos\phi\rangle$ \eqref{eq_HF} in the quantum and classical regimes, for different temperatures and interactions, see also Appendix \ref{app_quantum_TBA} for the quantum formula.
 In the classical model and at thermal equilibrium, the expectation value of the cosine of the phase is a function only of the adimensional coupling $\beta Mc^2$, while this scaling is absent in the quantum case: the classical curve is contrasted with the quantum result for decreasing value of $g$.
 In the high temperature limit \be \beta M c^2\ll 1\, , \ee the semiclassical limit is attained regardless the value of $g$, hence without the need of fulfilling Eq. \eqref{eq_semiclassic}.
 Indeed, in this case sine-Gordon flows to the massless point and the phase field $\phi$ has arbitrary values $\langle\cos\phi\rangle=0$.
 In the absence of a mass scale, the validity of semiclassics is determined solely by the lengthscale $\ell_\text{UV}$.
 As one decreases the temperature, the value of $g$ becomes more relevant and quantum effects can be seen.

 In the low-temperature regime $\beta Mc^2\gg 1$, the phase is locked to one of the minima and $\langle 1-\cos\phi\rangle$ decays: in the classical SG, it approaches zero with a power law $\sim 1/(\beta M c^2)$ due to Rayleigh-Jeans distribution of classical radiative modes \cite{Koch2023}, while the finite mass gap of the quantum model results in an exponential decay to a small plateau, corresponding to the ground state expectation value.